How to Upload Your Music to Spotify, iTunes, Tidal & Everywhere Else

 Just because you build it doesn’t mean they’ll come (fuck that’s an old reference…)

-The point is, after you upload to Spotify you still need to actively promote your music to new fans and get new listeners from other online platforms.
+S, after you upload to Spotify you still need to actively promote your music to new fans and get new listeners from other online platforms.

 We’ll talk more about effective ways to promote your music in upcoming Tuesday Artist Series blog posts.